swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 let regex = re'([[:alpha:]]\w*) = ([0-9A-F]+)'
 ```

 The use of two letter prefix could potentially be used as a namespace for future literal types.
+It would also have obvious extensions to raw and multi-line literals using `re#'...'#` and `re'''...'''` respectively.
 However, it is unusual for a Swift literal to be prefixed in this way.

-**TODO: Any other reasons why not to pick this?**

-**TODO: Mention that it nicely extends to raw and multiline?**

-#### Regex syntax limitations
+We also feel that its similarity to a string literal might have users confuse it with a raw string literal.

-There are a few items of regex grammar that use the single quote character as a metacharacter.
+Also, there are a few items of regex grammar that use the single quote character as a metacharacter.
 These include named group definitions and references such as `(?'name')`, `(?('name'))`, `\g'name'`, `\k'name'`, as well as callout syntax `(?C'arg')`.
 The use of a single quote conflicts with the `re'...'` delimiter as it will be considered the end of the literal.
-Fortunately, alternative syntax exists for all of these constructs, e.g `(?<name>)`, `\k<name>`, and `(?C"arg")`.
+However, alternative syntax exists for all of these constructs, e.g `(?<name>)`, `\k<name>`, and `(?C"arg")`.
+Those could be required instead.
+If a raw regex literal were later added, the single quote syntax could also be used.

-As such, the single quote variants of the syntax would be considered invalid in a `re'...'` literal, and users must use the alternative syntax instead.
-If a raw variant of the syntax `re#'...'#` of the syntax is later added, that may also be used.
-In order to improve diagnostic behavior, the compiler would attempt to scan ahead when encountering the ending sequences `(?`, `(?(`, `\g`, `\k` and `(?C`.
-This would enable a more accurate error to be emitted that suggests the alternative syntax.

 ### Prefixed double quote `re"...."`